-It is believed the event is only the 2nd track meet to be held in Mindanao since covid restrictions began over a year ago, and the 1st to include podium medals awarding, prizes, etc. The first being Pinoyathletics SprinTopia
+It is believed the event is only the 2nd track meet in Mindanao since covid restrictions began over a year ago.
+The 1st includes podium medals awarding, prizes, etc. The first is Pinoyathletics SprinTopia

-Not so close was the womens 100m with 2019 Palarong Pambansa Silver medalist 18-year-old Lianne Diana Pama of Misamis Oriental after clocking 12.60 in her heat, running 12.50 in the final.
-Pama who holds a PB from 2019 of 12.22 secs (12.10 wind-aided) won by 1.12 seconds at SprinTopia in 12.36 and then 1.53 seconds from second place at Butuan.
+The womens 100m with 2019 Palarong Pambansa Silver medalist 18-year-old Lianne Diana Pama of Misamis Oriental was not so close after clocking 12.60 in her heat, running 12.50 in the final.
+Pama, who holds a PB from 2019 of 12.22 secs (12.10 wind-aided), won by 1.12 seconds at SprinTopia in 12.36 and then 1.53 seconds from second place at Butuan.
 Next on the Mindanao circuit is Pagadian.

-In the 3000m, Benjie Duhac (Bayugan City) had a narrow win over Rico Patanao of Dawn and Dusk 9:48 to 9:49.
-While Maria Lyka Sarmiento of Aklan won the women’s 3000m.
+In the 3000m, Benjie Duhac (Bayugan City) had a narrow win over Rico Patanao of Dawn and Dusk from 9:48 to 9:49.
+At the same time, Maria Lyka Sarmiento of Aklan won the women’s 3000m.

 The competition was organized by PinoyAthletics Enzo Williams, with Masiv Sports and others donating medals, sports attire, and more.

 Dennis Scott performed as Meet Director, with Meach Chua (Assistant Director) and